 Impact on crime

 The impact on adjacent street parking will vary throughout the corridor.
-Along College Avenue, roughly 20 percent of street parking will be removed; generally, these impacts will occur adjacent to station areas and signalized intersections.
-There will be no impact to street parking on cross streets in the corridor.
-Along Meridian Street and Capitol Avenue, one lane of parking will be removed from the current street configuration to accommodate the addition of bus lanes; our models show that there will still be adequate supply to meet parking demand in these areas.
-In the Fletcher Place and Fountain Square corridor, only a few parking spaces will be removed to accommodate stations, but no large scale removals are planned.
+Along College Avenue, roughly 20 percent of street parking has been removed; generally, these impacts occurred adjacent to station areas and signalized intersections.
+There is no impact to street parking on cross streets in the corridor.
+Along Meridian Street and Capitol Avenue, one lane of parking has been removed from the current street configuration to accommodate the addition of bus lanes; our models show that there is still adequate supply to meet parking demand in these areas.
+In the Fletcher Place and Fountain Square corridor, only a few parking spaces were removed to accommodate stations.

 For more information, see the Red Line parking analysis here.